Take action for a better commute on 49th Ave!

 There’s a lot of bus delay along 49th Ave – image from TransLink’s 2023 Bus Speed and Reliability Report

 With 27,000 daily passenger trips and 8,499,000 boardings in 2024, the 49 is the 3rd busiest bus route in the region, but it is the fifth most delayed corridor in the region.
+Riders on this route experience overcrowding and pass-ups, and they deserve better!

 (And Hudson Williams might have taken it.)

-What would make transit better on 49th?
+What would Movement like to see to make transit better on 49th?

 A potential configuration of bus priority measures to improve the 49 – from TransLink’s 2023 Bus Speed and Reliability Report